troxler/headful/readme.md

 ## Documentation

 Headful supports several different head properties.
-Below you can find a list of properties and for each of them which elements they populate.
+Below you can find a list of Headful properties and for each of them which elements they populate.

 For more information on everything you can put into `<head>`, have a look at <https://gethead.info/>.